An iconic Carneddau bird

 With the help of volunteers, our scrub vegetation clearance project is creating more open feeding grounds for the Chough at key locations across the Carneddau.

-Contractors are also monitoring chough numbers by using GPS tags to map their activity across the Carneddau.
+Contractors are also monitoring Chough numbers by using GPS tags to map their activity across the Carneddau.
 Through our webcam installations at nesting sites, the live feed is being used to raise awareness of this rare bird.

 Why is this important?